Sahil-Deshpande-2003/DSA_Text_Editor/README.txt

 It wil display 3 possible keywords using the given incomplete text and to autocomplete the word, type the number of the word which you want (out of those 3) and press enter

 To run this project:
+1. Clone the repository
+2. Open the folder DSA_Project_Text_Editor_Group2

-1. Open a terminal
+3. Open a terminal in the same directory
-2. make
+4. type make
-3. ./textEdi
+5. type ./textEdi

 Now you can type keywords of programming languages, and it will autocomplete the word using Ctrl-A.
 Press Ctrl-S to save the file and also enter the name of this file.